ugSUBMARINE/local-colabfold-server/README.md

     *   at `storage_path/.shutdown` :
         -   `machinestartup` : contains the date when the computer was started
         -   `serverstartup` : contains the date and whether the start of the web interface succeded or not
+        -   `app.pid` : contains the PID of the master process of  gunicorn
     *   at `loc_prod_path/log_files` :
         -   `app.pid` : contains the PID of the master process of  gunicorn
         -   `error.log` : contains error and info about processes on the web interface